arzwa/MultilocusIsland/docs/paper/draft-hapdip2.md

-As the distribution of selection coefficients is generally believed to be at least somewhat leptokurtic (note that excess kurtosis $\propto \kappa^{-1}$ for our Gamma DFE model), these results suggest that heterogeneity in selection coefficients has important consequences for observable differentiation at migration selection-balance, which would not adequately be captured by substituting an average selection coefficient in either single locus or multilocus theory.
+As the distribution of selection coefficients is generally believed to be at least somewhat leptokurtic (note that excess kurtosis $\propto \kappa^{-1}$ for our Gamma DFE model), these results suggest that heterogeneity in selection coefficients can have important consequences for observable differentiation at migration selection-balance that would not be adequately captured by substituting an average selection coefficient in either single locus or multilocus theory.